CHI-KEKE/Dogs_Adoption_Website/README.md

 , a software developer and entrepreneur.
 Jonas's work has been a great source of inspiration for me, it is a banking website originally, but I made it as a pets adoption version of it.
 <br><br><br>
+The goal of the course from Jonas schmedtmann is to learn :
+- Nav-links Fading
+- Sticky Nav
+- Reveal of Sections
+- Lazy-Loading Images
+- Slider
+<br><br><br>
 ![image](https://user-images.githubusercontent.com/113175990/232210458-7abc2967-5810-4d2b-ad91-3232751b4aa8.png)

 <br><br><br><br>